 Figure 4.
-Comparison of uncooled thermal camera (left) with active imaging camera.
-6.4 km on the right.
+Comparison of thermal camera with active imaging camera.
+6.4 km.

-At 6.4 km, the first image on the left comes from an uncooled Thermal camera using an f/1, 200 mm length lens.
+At 6.4 km, the first image on the left comes from a Thermal camera using an f/1, 200 mm length lens.
 The chimney and the profile of the ship can be seen.
 The second image was taken with Obzerv's range gated camera.
 17-inch letters can easily be read.